 Accessible communications assistance should be provided through use of competent staff, contracts, or formal arrangements with service providers, or appropriate accessible technology solutions.
 WSU units should provide all staff that may have direct contact with individuals with disabilities requiring alternate format communications with notice of these guidelines and training on effective communication techniques, including the effective use of interpreter, translation, and accessible technology services.

-Questions about these guidelines and related policies may be directed to the WSU Office of Civil Rights Compliance and Investigation at 509-335-8288 or emailed to email@example.com.
+Questions about these guidelines and related policies may be directed to WSU Compliance and Civil Rights at 509-335-8288 or emailed to email@example.com.

 Responsibility for Making Publications and Advertisements Accessible